ZappaRoberto/DeepLearningApplications/README.md

 Use your two models (with and without residual connections) you developed before to study and quantify why the residual versions of the networks learn more effectively.<br>

+### Introduction

+The vanishing gradient problem refers to the issue where the gradients of the loss function with respect to the weights of a deep neural network become very small during backpropagation.
+This can lead to very slow learning or complete failure of the neural network to converge. <br>
+The problem occurs when the weights of the network are updated using the chain rule of differentiation during backpropagation.
+In deep neural networks, there are often many layers between the input and output layers, and the gradients are multiplied at each layer.
+If the gradients are small, they become increasingly smaller as they propagate backward through the layers, and can effectively "vanish" as they approach the input layer. <br>
+To demonstrate the vanishing gradient problem, I will experiment with 48 deep models, both with and without skip connections.
+During training, I will closely monitor the weights of the very first layer, where the vanishing gradient problem is more pronounced, and then compare the results.

 <p align="center">
   <img src="https://github.com/ZappaRoberto/DeepLearningApplications/blob/main/img/gradient.png" />
 </p>